 – Follow your official website’s look and feel.
 Try following the same structure and colors as close as possible.

 – Keep it readable.
-Double check the contrast between text/background or logo/background.
-If you modify the font-size, remember that should be readable on the device of your user.
+Double-check the contrast between text/background or logo/background.
+If you modify the font-size, remember that it should be readable on the device of your user.

 – Less can be more.
 If you don’t have any style guide, try to start from the colors of your logo.